yunpengn/InterviewCracker/src/Chap04/README.md

 1. Iterative: construct a special version of pre-order traversal for both trees, with using a special placeholder value for each `NULL` value met during the traversal (to fix the problems raised by duplicates).
 2. Recursive: traverse `tree1` and whenver meeting a node with its value equal to that of the root of `tree2`, check whether the sub-tree at that point is identical to `tree2`.

+#### 4.11 Random Node

+We need to use an augmented tree.
+At each node, we maintain an additional information about the size of the sub-tree rooted at that node.
+Thus, we know the size of the whole tree, let's say `n`.
+Then, we do a `randomInt(0, n - 1)` and return the tree node with this index.

+#### 4.12 Paths with Sum

+1. If the paths have to start from root, we can just use a recursion and keep track of the sum along the way.
+2. If paths do not necessaily start from root, we can repeat the above algorithm for every node.
+But this is brute-force, we need to optimize it.
+3. In fact, overlapping sub-problems have occurred and we can optimize this using DP.
+At each node, we can record the sum of the path from root to that node.
+Then, at each node, we look back to all of its ancestors.
+4. We have successfully turned this problem into the classical sub-array sum problem.
+To further optimize this, we have a hash map that maps from the sum of the path from root to a certain node to that node.
+As we go back and traverses up, we need to delete those entries in the hash map that are not applicable anymore.